 Who may use our ordering service

-To use our service, you must be at least 16 years old and registered with an NHS GP practice in England.
+To use our ordering service, you must be at least 16 years old and registered with an NHS GP practice in England.

 You must also be in possession of your NHS linkage key and account ID, obtained from your GP surgery.
 Before using our service, you must first download the app, register your details and create an account.

-The Co-op health service is not intended to be used for ordering medication which is required on an urgent basis.
+The Co-op Health service is not intended to be used for ordering medication which is required on an urgent basis.
 Read NHS guidance on how to get medication urgently.

 Nominating a pharmacy to receive your prescription

 Our service uses the NHS Electronic Prescription Service (EPS).
 EPS makes it possible for your prescriptions to be sent electronically to the pharmacy or dispenser of your choice.